-In his spare time, James is a runner, having completed 15 half-marathons for a career total of 196.5 miles.
+In his spare time, James is a triathlete and runner, having competed in two Ironman triathlons, two Ironman 70.3 triathlons, three marathons, and 19 half marathons for a career total of 744.3 miles.
 He also is a passionate advocate for the arts, and he actively supports the election of progressive candidates to public office.
 James also loves to travel.
-His favorite destinations are the Phoenix/Scottsdale area, Miami, Cabo San Lucas, Mexico, and the Caribbean Islands.
+His favorite destinations are the Phoenix/Scottsdale area, Miami, Cabo San Lucas, Mexico and the Caribbean Islands.

 - Tennessee Civil Service Commission (gubernatorial appointment): Commissioner, 2010-2014

 - Leadership Middle Tennessee: Class Selection Committee, 2013-Present; Member, Class of 2012

 - New Leaders Council: Advisory Board Member, 2012-Present

 - Leadership Nashville: Class of 2011 Opening Retreat Co-Chairperson and Steering Committee Member; Member, Class of 2010